anyone2/IndigoPlugin-Voice-Monkey/YESNO_QUESTIONS.md

 ---

-# 29) Tap the device that was you published with the Alexa Plugin at step 16
+# 29) Tap the device that you published with the Alexa Plugin at step 16

 ![alt text](https://github.com/anyone2/IndigoPlugin-Voice-Monkey/blob/main/Screenshots/Yes%20or%20No%20Questions/32-Alexa%20app%20-%20Select%20Loft%20Test%20Echo.jpeg)